Sporting calendar 2018: Major events of the year

 21: Cricket - England v Australia, fourth ODI, Chester-le-Street (d/n)

-22-30: Tennis - Aegon International, Devonshire Park, Eastbourne
+22-30: Tennis - Eastbourne International, Devonshire Park

-23: Rugby union - Australia v Ireland, Sydney; South Africa v England, Cape Town; NB: Wales and Scotland schedule TBA
+23: Rugby union - Australia v Ireland, Sydney; South Africa v England, Cape Town; Argentian v Scotland

 23: Cricket - England women v South Africa women, T20 tri-series, Taunton